jon-jacky/Piety/editors/ed.md

     :e test.txt
     test.txt, 0 lines
     :a
-    main() enters ed command mode.
+    ed.main() enters ed command mode.
 By default, the command prompt is :
     'e <name>' loads the named file into the current buffer.
     'a' enters ed input mode and appends the text after the current line.
     'w' writes the buffer contents back to the file.